SienneR/SienneR.github.io/essays/question-everything.md

 Odds are, you'll make a mistake or two along the way, but keep your chin up and use it as a learning experience!
 Anytime you're new to something, you can't expect to be perfect the first few times around.
 Concise and clear corrections are gifts, not offenses.
 If someone is taking the time to let you know, even when you screwed something up, they don't need to waste their time communicating that to you, they're doing it as a kindness so you can become a better developed member of the community!

-*"Two things are infinite: The Universe and Human Stupidity; and I'm not sure about the Universe" - Albert Einstein"*
+*"Two things are infinite: The Universe and Human Stupidity; and I'm not sure about the Universe" - Albert Einstein*